l33tdaima/l33tdaima/p307m/README.md

 - You may assume the number of calls to update and sumRange function is distributed evenly.

 ## Solution
 Classic application of Binary Indexed Tree/Fenwick Tree.
+Note that binary indexed tree works on 1-based index instead of 0-based.

 #Binary Indexed Tree #Segment Tree